kiranz/just-api/docs/docs/features.md

         }
 ```

-Note that run_type is `inline` and function is mapped to function key of `inline` attribute. `!js/asyncFunction` is how you tell Just-API parse to consider it as custom asynchronous functions.
+Note that run_type is `inline` and function is mapped to function key of `inline` attribute.
+Tagging with `!js/asyncFunction` is how you tell Just-API parser to consider it as a custom asynchronous function.

 A `module` asynchronous function is specified as below.